nodejs/node/doc/api/debugger.markdown

       3   debugger;
     debug>

-Node's debugger client doesn't support the full range of commands, but simple step and inspection is possible.
+io.js's debugger client doesn't support the full range of commands, but simple step and inspection is possible.
 By putting the statement `debugger;` into the source code of your script, you will enable a breakpoint.